mogensen/docker-handson-training/3-Docker-swarm/PITCHME.md

 ## What would McGyver do?

+---
+## How many managers do we need?

+- 2N+1 nodes can (and will) tolerate N failures
+  - you can have an even number of managers, but there is no point

+- 1 manager = no failure

+- 3 managers = 1 failure

+- 5 managers = 2 failures (or 1 failure during 1 maintenance)

+- 7 managers and more = now you might be overdoing it a little bit

+---

+## Why not have *all* nodes be managers?

+- It's harder to reach consensus in larger groups
+- With Raft, writes have to be send to (and be acknowledged by) all nodes
+- More nodes = more network traffic
+- Bigger network = more latency

+---

+## What would McGyver do?
 - If some of your machines are more than 10ms away from each other,
   -  try to break them down in multiple clusters (keeping internal latency low)